Blue-Matter/MSEtool/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTES.

 ## Reverse Dependencies
-All dependent packages work without errors with this release.
+All dependent packages have been tested and work without errors with this release.